Arkells: Morning Report and Rally Cry (2016–2020)

-Rally Cry (2018–2021)

-On June 23, 2018, Arkells hosted a major hometown concert, dubbed "The Rally", at Tim Hortons Field in Hamilton, Ontario.
-The concert was paired with several events across the city including a market outside the stadium, a bike ride to the show, and featured Ellevator, Bishop Briggs, and Cold War Kids.

-Arkells released their fifth studio album, Rally Cry, on October 19, 2018, accompanied by a Canadian tour featuring Lord Huron as the opening act.
-The tour featured the Arkells' largest arena show yet, at the Scotiabank Arena in Toronto on February 16, 2019.

 On February 25, 2020, the band released the new single and video "Years in the Making".
 On July 30, they released the single "Quitting You", and announced the release of Campfire Chords, a full-length album featuring acoustic versions of earlier songs, on August 20.
 Each member recorded his part at home during the COVID-19 quarantine and sent it to Carone, who then edited, mixed and produced the pieces into complete songs.

-Blink Once and Blink Twice (2021–present)
+Blink Once and Blink Twice (2021–2022)

-On March 25, 2021, the band released the new single and video "You Can Get It", featuring guest vocals by K.Flay The single “All Roads” was later released.
-Both of these singles were included on the band’s sixth studio album Blink Once, which was released on September 22, 2021.

-On December 12, 2021, the band performed at halftime of the 108th Grey Cup at Tim Horton's Field in Hamilton.
+On March 25, 2021, the band released the new single and video "You Can Get It", featuring guest vocals by K.Flay.
+The single was featured in the trailer of the video game Forza Horizon 5, as well as in one of the in-game radio stations.
+The single “All Roads” was later released.
+Both of these singles were included on the band's sixth studio album Blink Once, which was released on September 22, 2021.
+On December 12, 2021, the band performed at the halftime show of the 108th Grey Cup at Tim Horton's Field in Hamilton.

 On June 23, 2022, the band announced that their studio album Blink Twice will be released on September 23.
 The album features collaborations with Cold War Kids, Aly and AJ, Tegan and Sara and Beatrice Martin.
 After two years of postponements due to the COVID-19 pandemic, the band held the second edition of "The Rally" at Tim Hortons Field in Hamilton, Ontario on June 25, 2022.
 The show featured similar events to the first event in 2018, with a market, bike ride to the show, as well as the unveiling of a collaboration with several organizations to renovate a local basketball court as an effort to improve sport in the community.
 The concert was their largest yet with 27,000 fans in attendance and featured openers Haviah Mighty, K.Flay, and Mt.
 Joy.

+Laundry Pile (2023–present)

+On September 21, 2023, the band released their eighth studio album (Campfire Chords excluded) Laundry Pile, featuring pre-released singles "Skin" and "Laundry Pile".
+The album was written and recorded informally during fall of 2022, without the explicit intention of making an album.
+The songs take on an acoustic form that stay true to each band member's raw musical identities, often with the first takes recorded making the final cut with little production.
+To celebrate the release of the record, the band held two free pop-up shows at laundromats in Toronto and Hamilton, where they played individual tracks for small group audiences of fifteen people.
+The band played the album at their "At Your Service" tour across the United States and Southern Ontario in fall of 2023.

 Song influences

 Arkells prominently feature political motivations in their music.
-Examples include "Knocking at the Door," which was written about The Women's March on Washington; "The Ballad of Hugo Chavez" about the Venezuelan president as a political prisoner, "People's Champ" in protest of US president Donald Trump; and "Whistleblower" about journalists blowing the whistle and exposing truth behind closed doors.
+This includes "Knocking at the Door," which was written about The Women's March on Washington.

-Another example being “No Champagne Socialist” about a student in New York of the 1960s struggling with himself about trying to represent the working class as a member of the upper class.

 The band has also spoken about their diverse musical influences from Top 40 to Motown.